 s3fs

-Before you get started, you need to have already made a Satellite Account, Create an Access Grant and registered on the self-hosted S3-Compatible Gateway or generate credentials for Storj-hosted S3-Compatible Gateway.
+Before you get started, you need to have already made a Create Account, Create an Access Grant and access registeror AWS SDK and Hosted Gateway MT

 See https://github.com/s3fs-fuse/s3fs-fuse for installation instructions for your OS.